-Some flood dependent species like river red gums and black box trees rely on the bigger floods that used to happen every ten years.
+Some flood dependent species like river red gums and black box trees rely on the more regular floods that inundate the floodplains for months on end.
 Animals such as bats and birds nest in the hollows of these trees.

 Traditional Owners